Gerry Marshall: Career

 In 1966 Marshall won numerous club races and gained publicity for the Barnet Motor Company.
-With Martin Lilley now being in charge of TVR Engineering (him and his father had rescued TVR from bankruptcy) Marshall's racing plans for 1967 seemed to naturally revolve around TVR; the TVR Griffith was ideal, especially with the planned 400 bhp 5.3 litre Ford V8, there was the possibility of the 1-litre TVR Tina (named after Marshall's eldest daughter and one of the two prototypes is owned by the Marshall family) and also the TVR 1800S.
+With Martin Lilley now being in charge of TVR Engineering (he and his father had rescued TVR from bankruptcy) Marshall's racing plans for 1967 seemed to naturally revolve around TVR; the TVR Griffith was ideal, especially with the planned 400 bhp 5.3 litre Ford V8, there was the possibility of the 1-litre TVR Tina (named after Marshall's eldest daughter and one of the two prototypes is owned by the Marshall family) and also the TVR 1800S.
 In addition Marshall had the use of a Lotus Elan and there was a plan to go into partnership with Ken Ayres in a hot Mini 850.

 Marshall also wanted to prove his "sideways" critics wrong by racing a single-seater and in one of the Motor Racing Stables Lotus cars at Brands Hatch he had already lapped as fast as the senior instructors.

 As reported in Sporting Motorist "Gerry Marshall really gets to grips with his motor cars and flings them about with such gay abandon that people expect him to fly off the road – he has been named the Jochen Rindt of club racing, also the Mr. Dunlop Benefit (by commentator Barry Simons) but he rarely does and more often than not wins".

 The 1970s really were Marshall's most prolific decade of motor racing.
 Club motor racing in Britain then was on the BBC every week (on Grandstand).
 It has always been widely reported that Marshall was not shy and retiring and this made him ideal for interviews, quotes, guest speaking at club and charity events and columns (he wrote in Car and Car Conversions, Motor and Autosport).
 He even had several films made, including Barry Hinchcliff's There's Only One Gerry, and the publications of Only Here for the Beer and Competition Driving.

 Not only was there the numerous race and championship wins for Marshall in the DTV Vauxhalls but there was also his own forays into racing cars of his own, sponsoring others (including F1 World Champion Denis Hulme, Tony Lanfranchi and offering Colin Chapman and Graham Hill a drive in Marshall's Lotus XI) and his business, Marshall Wingfield, in partnership with John Wingfield.

 Marshall also won the final car meeting to be held at Crystal Palace in 1972.
 Run by AMOC, the final race was a Historic Sports Car race.
 Marshall won in a Lister Jaguar, WTM446.

 Marshall raced Lotus Elans, the special Costin Amigo, Ford Escorts (winning the inaugural Mexico Championship from Jody Scheckter in 1971 and also finishing runner up to Roger Clark in the 1974 Avon Tour of Britain), Lola T70, Holden Torana at Bathurst, Hillman Avenger, Clan Crusader, Austin Marina, Birdcage Maserati, Mk2 Jaguar, Sunbeam Tiger Le Mans, Porsche 924, an Alfa Romeo, Chevrolet Camaro and BMWs.